rafeyrana/DAILY-PM/README.md

 # GitHub Commit History Viewer

-This application allows you to visualize and explore the commit history of any GitHub repository with customizable parameters.
+This application allows you to visualize and explore the commit history of any GitHub repository using Natural Language.
 It provides a user-friendly interface to analyze code changes across different commits and files.

 ![GitHub Commit History Viewer Interface](GUI.png)